Platform

 • Public service is about fighting for the common good and working together to get stuff done.

-Our campaign will not focus on other candidates unless it is to work together.
 I admire anyone wanting to get into elected policymaking, and I appreciate and respect those on Portland City Council today.
 I do not think they are perfect.
 I am also not perfect, though my grandmother might have said otherwise.

 I want to be clear: I am very likely to support policies that make Portland better for my daughter.
-I am very unlikely to support policies that won’t.
+I am very unlikely to support policies that don’t.
 Collaboration does not imply an unwillingness to fight for the future of our city and our people.

-• We can walk and chew gum at the same time.
+We can walk and chew gum at the same time.

 My many years in various government roles have taught me we CAN do the things that are hard, or seemingly impossible, if we stay optimistic and disciplined about making them happen.